alialele11/neuro_writer/README.md

 Model
 -----------------------------

-Copy files of checkpoint from https://drive.google.com/drive/folders/17uvNjAezqwgfWefrHijpx__zznt4kDzY?usp=sharing in your google drive
+Copy files of checkpoint from https://drive.google.com/drive/folders/17uvNjAezqwgfWefrHijpx__zznt4kDzY?usp=sharing to your google drive

 Using model for generation text
 ------------------------------